Apple M1 Max vs Xeon Gold 6230

 Questions & comments

-Here you can ask a question about Xeon Gold 6230 or Apple M1 Max, agree or disagree with our judgements, or report an error or mismatch.
+Here you can ask a question about Xeon Gold 6230 or M1 Max, agree or disagree with our judgements, or report an error or mismatch.